 Discrimination against transgendered individuals is prohibited in almost every realm of public life in California, including housing, insurance, education, public benefits, and public accommodations.
 You cannot be fired, evicted, forced to use a particular public restroom, denied services, or denied medical treatment in California on the basis of your gender identity or gender expression.
 Landlords may not falsely represent that a residence is unavailable or restrict the price or conditions attached to a rental unit on the basis of a prospective tenant’s gender identity.

 Federal employees in California are not covered by the state’s employment laws, but federal employees in California and other states are protected from discrimination based on gender stereotyping by Title VII of the Civil Rights Act of 1964.
-Transgendered individuals who believe they are victims of discrimination by any employer – or who believe they are or have been the victims of any illegal discrimination – should discuss their concerns with an experienced San Francisco employment rights attorney.
+Transgendered individuals who believe they are victims of discrimination by any employer – or who believe they are or have been the victims of any illegal discrimination – should discuss their concerns with an experienced San Francisco workplace harassment attorney.

 EXACTLY WHAT CONSTITUTES EMPLOYMENT DISCRIMINATION?